Red Rock Resorts Posts Record Q3 As Net Income Jumps 39% To $76.9M

 Red Rock Bets On Stability

-The company ended September with $129.8m in cash and $3.4bn in debt and announced a $0.26 quarterly dividend payable December 31 (record date December 15).
+The company ended September with $129.8 million in cash and $3.4 billion in debt and announced a $0.26 quarterly dividend, payable on December 31 (record date: December 15).

-Top executives emphasize that the locals segment remains strong and is unaffected by Strip fluctuations.
+Top executives emphasize that the local segment remains strong and is unaffected by fluctuations on the Strip.

 Unlike properties that depend heavily on international visitors or large-scale events in the tourist-heavy corridors, Red Rock’s casinos are designed for repeat customers seeking value-focused entertainment.